CHENNAI

 the mouth-watering Madras delicacies like idly-sambar, masal dosa, filter

 coffee and the like?
-Though they are still available the mushrooming of pizza
+Though they are still available, the mushrooming of pizza

-huts/corners, fast food centres and kiosks, etc. cause worry among health conscious
+huts/corners, fast food centres and kiosks, etc. cause worry among health-conscious

-people in general and aficionados in particular.
+people in general and old-time aficionados in particular.

 Earlier